HYBleek/Social-Network-Analysis/README.md

 ## Contact

-For any questions or inquiries, please contact Henry Cui at haoyang.cui.gr@dartmouth.edu.
+For any questions or inquiries, please contact Henry Cui at haoyang.cui.hse@dartmouth.edu.